MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ---
-title: Overview of exposure insights and secure scorein Microsoft Security Exposure Management
+title: Overview of exposure insights and secure score in Microsoft Security Exposure Management
-description: Learn how to get exposure insights into your corporate attack surface with Microsoft Security Exposure MAnagement. ms.author: v-mjosephy
+description: Learn how to get exposure insights into your corporate attack surface with Microsoft Security Exposure Management. ms.author: v-mjosephy
 author: mjosephym
 manager: rayne-wiselman